pacificclimate/pdp-docker/README.md

 1. The development image is built with all the contents necessary to install and run the package and its tests.

-1. Since we want to run our locally modified code, we can't install the codebase from a repo (as we do for building a production image or running CI tests).
+1. Since we want to run locally modified code, we can't install the codebase from a repo (as we do for building a production image or running CI tests).
 Instead we mount the local workstation codebase to the container and install from that when the container is started.